urbit/azimuth/constitution_spec.md

 **Result:**
 - Sets the galaxy's owner to the target address.
 - Sets the galaxy to `Locked` with a release time at the specified date.
+- Sets the completion time of the galaxy to the specified date.